 Photographs and video of horrifying, violent acts may provide essential documentation of human tragedy.
 But however compelling its news value, traumatic imagery needs to be handled with care, as it can place the wellbeing of those who work with it at risk.
-A French translation is available here.
+Click for French and Arabic translations.

 Imagery from war zones, crimes scenes and natural disasters is often gruesome and distressing.
 The proliferation of high-definition cameras over the last decade has significantly increased the volume and graphic nature of material streaming into newsrooms, from traditional journalistic sources and social media alike.
 Even when the events depicted are far away, journalists and forensic analysts, deeply immersed in a flood of explicit, violent and disturbing photos and video, may feel that it is seeping into their own personal headspace.
 Reactions such as disgust, anxiety and helplessness are not unusual; and the content may re-surface outside of work in the form of intrusive thoughts and disrupted sleep

 From research, we know exposure to limited amounts of traumatic imagery is unlikely to cause more than passing distress in most cases; media workers are a highly resilient group.
 Nevertheless, the dangers of what psychologists call secondary or vicarious traumatisation become significant in situations where the exposure is repeated - the slow drip effect.
 Risk also rises when a news professional has a personal connection to the events at the scene - if, for instance, it involves injury to someone the journalist knows.